 Travel back to a landscape that has played witness to every aspect of Britain's history, a history that has helped shaped these islands, from the Stone Age to the Romans, from the Medieval to the Victorians.
 On this tour we visit the stone circles of Avebury and Stonehenge plus the delightful city of Salisbury with its beautiful cathedral and water meadows.
-We also include a photo stop at the mysterious Silbury Hill and Neolithic burial chamber at West Kennet.
+We also include a photo stop at the mysterious Silbury Hill.

 Our first stop is Old Sarum Castle where layer after layer of history is brought to life during our guided tour.
 This hilltop site has been settled for over 5,000 years, long before work began on the replacement city of Salisbury below.
 We can see evidence of Iron Age, Norman and Medieval remains before we make our way down the valley to the River Avon below.
 Here, within the water mills and meadows, where five rivers meet, stands the magnificent Salisbury Cathedral.
-Your guided tour inside will reveal how quickly it was built, a construction date of 1220 - 1258, we will visit the chapter house and see an original Magna Carta of 1215, England's only major constitution then admire the height of the tower and spire, rising up to 404 feet, the tallest in the country.
+Your guided tour inside will reveal how quickly it was built, a construction date of 1220 - 1258, we will visit the chapter house and see an original Magna Carta of 1215, England's only major written constitution then admire the height of the tower and spire, rising up to 404 feet, the tallest in the country.